-Toys and Electronics
+Toys

-All toys, cards, fidgets and any electronic devices including cellphones should be left at home.
+All toys, cards and fidgets, should be left at home.
 School is not responsible for lost, damaged, or stolen items.

-Cellphones & Wearables
+Cellphones and Wearables

 New York State policy attached to Education Law 2803 required districts to adopt a policy restricting the use of internet-enabled devices during the school day.
-This policy is commonly referred to as the "bell-to-bell ban" meaning that cell phones and other internet-enabled devices are prohibited during the entire school day on all school grounds (building, playground, land within the boundaries of the school).
+This policy is commonly referred to as the "bell-to-bell ban" meaning that cell phones and other internet-enabled devices are prohibited during the entire school day.
 For this reason, we have updated our electronic device usage procedures to ensure an understanding of the expectations and responsibilities for these devices during the school day in our elementary schools.
-Please see Chittenango Central School District- Internet Device Use During the School Day-Policy 7316 for further details.